HepSA Community News

 Learn some quick facts about hepatitis C testing

 In addition, 60-second hepatitis C antibody test has recently been approved.
-When used as a screening process, to filter out those with no previous exposure to the virus, the rapid antibody test will reduce the queue for confirmatory RNA tests where results takes 60 minutes instead of 60 seconds.
+When used as a screening process to filter out those with no previous exposure to the virus, the rapid antibody test will reduce the queue for confirmatory RNA tests where results takes 60 minutes instead of 60 seconds.

-Rapid tests for hepatitis B are also expected to be available soon with a sub-study being run as part of the national Hepatitis C Point-of-Care Testing Program which is coordinating testing community based clinics around the country.
+Rapid tests for hepatitis B are also expected to be available soon with a sub-study being run as part of the national Hepatitis C Point-of-Care Testing Program which is coordinating community-based testing clinics around the country.

-At the broader level, the viral hepatitis elimination campaign in Australia has slowed after the initial surge in treatment uptake from cases whom healthcare providers had held-in-wait for the introduction of new hepatitis C treatments.
+At a broader level, the viral hepatitis elimination campaign in Australia has slowed after the initial surge in treatment uptake from cases whom healthcare providers had held-in-wait for the introduction of new hepatitis C treatments.
 Restrictions during the COVID-19 lockdowns had also reduced testing and diagnosis rates.

 Increasing access to testing is crucial to Australia meeting the target of viral hepatitis elimination by 2030.
-Providing testing services at the community facilitates diagnosis, but more awareness among community workers and the wider community is needed to encourage people to come forward for testing.
+Providing testing services at the community will facilitate diagnosis, but more awareness among community workers and the wider community is needed to encourage people to come forward for testing.
 World Hepatitis Testing Week is part of that awareness raising process.

 To find out more about viral hepatitis testing and how you can get tested, call 1800 437 222.
 For testing clinics in South Australia, check out this Testing Clinics Calendar.